Get a FREE Case Review

-Myrtle Beach Premises Liability Attorney
+Myrtle Beach Premises Liability Lawyer

 Most of us have experienced at least one trip or slip and fall in public.
 How do we react?
 We take a quick look around to make sure no one has seen us, get up and brush ourselves off, and go back to the business of the day.
 It can be a bit embarrassing, to be honest.
 If you are lucky, this type of accident doesn’t leave you injured — but more often than not, it will.